SMART Fellow

 Awards & Honors

 Bo Zhang is a Principle investigator in the Institute of neurological and neuropsychiatric disorders at Shenzhen Bay laboratory.
 His lab is interested in understanding the molecular basis of the formation and function of synapses and exploring the mechanisms underlying the impairments in synaptic function that are observed in neurodevelopmental and neurodegenerative disorders.
 He received his PhD in Physiology from the Peking University under the mentorship of Zhuan Zhou.
 After a postdoc training in Stanford University School of Medicine/Howard Hughes Medicine Institute with Thomas Südhof, he joined the faculty at the Peking University Shenzhen graduate school in January 2019.
-In March 2019, he joined Shenzhen Bay laboratory.
-His lab is currently supported by grants from Shenzhen-Hong Kong Institute of Brain Science (2019), the General Project of Guangdong Natural Science Foundation (2019), the General Program of NSFC (2021-2014), and NSFC Excellent Young Scholars Fund (2021-2023).
+In May 2020, he joined Shenzhen Bay laboratory.

 Representative Publications